VCU-CS-Capstone/MULT-25-607-ML-for-RF-Sprectrum-sensing/src/sdr/README.md

 - Uncomment plots and run the script
 - Ensure the plots look as expected and match results on spectrum analyzer
 - Recomment plots as this speeds up data collection
-- Name h5 file appropriately for source and set a high nmumber of collects and run file
+- Name h5 file appropriately for source and set a high number of collects and run file

 ---